- Allows you to centralize operational data from multiple AWS services and automate tasks across your AWS resources.

 A privately funded aerospace manufacturer and sub-orbital spaceflight services company hosts its rapid-evolving applications in AWS.
 For their deployment process, they are using CloudFormation templates which are regularly updated to map the latest AMI IDs for its Amazon EC2 instances clusters.
 It takes a lot of time to execute this on a regular basis which is why you were instructed to automate this process.

 In this scenario, which of the following options is the most suitable solution that can satisfy the requirement?

-- Configure your Systems Manager State Manager to store the latest AMI IDs and integrate it with your CloudFormation template.
+- Configure your Systems Manager State Manager to store the latest AMI IDs and integrate them with your CloudFormation template.
 Call the update-stack API in CloudFormation whenever you decide to update the EC2 instances in your CloudFormation template.

 - Use a combination of AWS Service Catalog with AWS Config to automatically fetch the latest AMI and use it for succeeding deployments.